zowe/zowe-client-java-sdk/README.md

 With Zowe CLI and Global Team Configuration initialized, you can use TeamConfig API methods to retrieve a profile type which will include the secure username and password information stored in our OS credential store manager.

-You can use this information to create a dynamic ZosConnection object to perform zosmf authentication for all the other packages.
+You can use this information to create a dynamic ZosConnection object to perform z/OSMF authentication for all the other packages.
 This avoids the need to hard code values.

 See the following package/class: